raedzayoud/Voice-Talk/README.md

 Before cloning the project, make sure to obtain your **Google Gemini API key** from the official [Gemini API site](https://ai.google.dev/).

-After cloning, open the **Gemini service class** in the project and replace the placeholder string with your own API key:
+After cloning, open the **Gemini service class** in the project and replace the placeholder string with your own API key